echo2echo/hosts.deny/README.md

 It is very possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.

-See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following additional line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file
+See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following additional line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file.
-Below references IP address 120.121.123.124 (example ip)...
-Backslash dot used within IP address.
+Below references IP address 120.121.123.124 (ficticious example ip)...
+"Backslash dot" used within IP address.

       if ( $_ =~ m/120\.121\.123\.124/ ) { next; }

 Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds.
 This bash script needs to run as root. sudo is required by journalctl.

     * * * * * /home/username/cron-hosts-deny.bash